Sasser99/DIYFAN_V1/README.md

 - The shroud increases the wind speed, which allows the device to be placed a bit further away while still being effective.
 - In addition, the interface_V1 PCBA is installed on the side.
 The PC fan can be connected to this board, which then passes on the fan’s signals.
+- Using the shroud increases the airflow speed by around 80%!
+Feel free to check it out in the linked YouTube video :)

 **Main Electronics Module:**